NithinRaghava0510/NithinRaghava0510.github.io/index.md

 ## 💼 About Me

 - 🎓 Master's in Computer Science (2025), The George Washington University
-- 🚀 I'm driven by a deep curiosity for how systems work end-to-end and a passion for building tools that make life easier
+- 🚀 I'm driven by a curiosity for how systems work end-to-end and a passion for building tools that make life easier
 - 👨‍💻 2+ years of hands-on experience in building and deploying production-grade applications
 - 🧠 Strong knowledge in algorithms, system design, and modern web development frameworks